-Yesterday, I wrote a tip about 5 things I always ask the front desk agent whenever I check into a hotel.
-One of my questions is to ask to have a room between the second and sixth floor because they’re technically the safest if, God forbid, there’s ever a hotel fire.
+I recently wrote about 5 things I always ask the front desk agent whenever I check into a hotel.
+One thing I always ask is to have a room between the second and sixth floors because they’re technically the safest if, God forbid, there’s ever a hotel fire.

 The most serious incident happened was when I was 16 at the old Dupont Plaza Hotel in Puerto Rico.
 Yes, that Dupont Plaza Hotel.
 It’s known for having had one of the most devastating hotel fires in U.S. history when three disgruntled employees set the fire in the early morning of December 31, 1986.
 In less than 12 minutes, those bastards killed 97 people; most of the casualties were Puerto Rican, as the fire was limited to the lobby and casino, which was a popular local hangout.